 Furthermore, the legal permanent resident has to fill in a certain form.
 Our immigration lawyers in the United States can provide assistance in regard to where to find it and how to fill it in.
 We will also help you apply for USA citizenship.

 Cancellation of removal for non-permanent residents in the U.S.

 According to the Immigration and Nationality Act (INA), cancellation of removal can be available for non-permanent residents in the U.S. if they comply with the following conditions:

-• they have resided continuously in the U.S. for minimum ten years;
+• they have resided continuously in the U.S. for a minimum of ten years;

 • they proved to be individuals of impeccable moral character during their stay in the country;